-STEP 4.
+STEP 1.
 LAYOUT:

 Determine which direction the planks will be installed.
 Generally, plank flooring is run parallel with the longest straight exterior wall, or the focal point of the room.
 Considerations are fireplaces, doors, cabinets, transitions.

 For best appearance full planks are desirable at the focal point and most cases it is the longest unbroken wall in the room.
+Determine which direction the planks will be installed.

-INSTALLERS!
-It is advisable to determine the installation layout and direction (North/South vs East/West).
+Installers: It is advisable to determine the installation layout and direction (North/South vs East/West) with the end user.
+IMPORTANT: Mix materials from several cartons to ensure best overall color/shade appearance of the installed floor.